php-resta/resta-core/README.md

 ## Code of Conduct
 Please review [Code of Conduct](CODE_OF_CONDUCT.md).
-The resta core we will work together as much as we can to bring it to a better structure.
-It is so nice and so much comfortable writing a better api code with resta.
-We are pleased to offer to the community that.
+The resta core we will work together as much as we can to bring it to a better structure. the resta is very nice and very comfortable to write a better api code.
+We are pleased to present this to the community.